|The design of legal products

 There may be a chief operating officer, but she will be an accountant with an MBA, a postgraduate degree singularly calculated to render an otherwise useful professional calling into an amorphous morass of hackneyed outsourcing strategies.

-Their homogeneity is a symptom of mediocrity that is driven by something else, not a cause.
+Their homogeneity is a symptom of mediocrity that is driven by something else, not a cause of it.
 These people may be disproportionately white, straight and male, but that isn’t what makes them sappingly dull.
-It isn’t clear how switching the fellas out for other university-educated, north-London inhabiting, MBA alumni — only ones who are not caucasian, male or straight — but who have nonetheless been systematically beaten into exactly the same mental space, would make a difference.
+It isn’t clear how switching the pale fellas out for other university-educated, north-London inhabiting, MBA alumni who have been systematically beaten into exactly the same mental space, would make a difference.

 The irony is that the JC — a fellow who enjoys forming diverse opinions for the sheer devil of it — find himself choosing his words even more carefully than normal, for fear of being cancelled, or whatever it is these youngsters do to old fogies these days, for bringing offence to neurotic tweenies.